 where \batteryCapacity{\EVModel} is the battery capacity of model \EVModel (kWh) and \chargeRate{\EVModel} is the charging rate of model \EVModel (kW).

-The usual operation of an EV suggests that within a window corresponding to `parked at home' or `parked at work', the user charges immediately the EV.
+The usual operation of an electric vehicle suggests that within a window corresponding to `parked at home' or `parked at work', the driver charges immediately the vehicle.
 This action has significant implications.
-The power consumption mainly occurs at the very beginning of the window instead of at the end.
-Given that these windows among users have high temporal similarity as they correspond to user behavior and activity, the aggregate energy consumption at the beginning of the windows is synchronized among the EVs and results in power peaks that can potentially cause blackouts or increase the energy cost.
-Moreover, as the battery technology~\cite{shen2014optimization} improves by allowing higher charging rates, the power peaks are expected to become even sharper and more dramatic.
+The power consumption mainly occurs at the very beginning of the window instead throughout the window time.
+Given that these windows among citizens have high temporal similarity as they correspond to a regular behaviorial activity and mobility patterns, the aggregate energy consumption at the beginning of the windows is synchronized among the electric vehicles and results in power peaks that can potentially cause blackouts or increase the energy cost.
+Moreover, as the battery technology~\cite{shen2014optimization} improves by allowing higher charging rates, the power peaks are expected to become even sharper.
 This section introduces a model that tackles this limitation by establishing \numOfWindowSlots{\agent}{\windowIndex} charging \emph{slots} $\slots{\agent}{\windowIndex}=(\slot{\agent}{\windowIndex}{\slotIndex})_{\slotIndex=1}^{\numOfWindowSlots{\agent}{\windowIndex}}$ within each window \windowIndex.
 The number of slots $\numOfWindowSlots{\agent}{\windowIndex}>0$ is computed by Algorithm~\ref{alg:slots-number}.
-Line 2-6 determine the number of slots as follows:
+Lines 2-6 determine the number of slots as follows: